moulika12k/AtliQ-Sales-Analytics/README.md

 ---
 ### 📊 Customer Net Sales Performance ###

 This report presents the net sales performance of AtliQ Hardwares' customers across three fiscal years — 2019, 2020, and 2021.
-It captures the sales trend for each customer, emphasizing the year-over-year growth and highlighting the change between 2020 and 2021.
+It captures the sales trend for each customer, emphasizing the year-over-year growth and highlighting the percentage change between 2020 and 2021.

 ![Image](https://github.com/user-attachments/assets/cee2273a-a4cb-4ecd-9a5c-8a471214f15d)